Recipes Articles

 I wrote about a dozen of my favorite recipes inside the front cover with page numbers so I could refer to them often.
 One thing I began cooking everyday for breakfast was some type of grain prepared like oatmeal.
 I bought about eight different types of grain and tried a different one everyday for variety.
 I narrowed down the list based on what the most people in our family liked to eat (and what was a better price), until I got down to rice, wheat, and oats.
 Candice didn’t want the babies to have wheat because it is harder to digest, so then I had rice and oats.
 For the past year or so I’ve stayed with oats because they provide more calories than rice (due to their fat content).

 I learned from the Nourishing Traditions book that all seeds and grains have built in protection against deterioration (like being digested in your tummy) that is designed to preserve the nutrients until germination.
 But if you soak them you can remove this “protection” just like warm, wet soil does.
-So I got a hand grinder and ground about a cup of grain at night so I could soak them in water with a little apple cider vinegar (I can’t remember the reason for the vinegar) overnight before cooking them.
+So I got a hand grinder and ground about a cup of grain at night so I could soak them in water with a little apple cider vinegar (later I changed this to raw milk or whey instead) overnight before cooking them.
 The hand mill I had is pictured to the right:

 I later got a Nutrimill to save me about 20 minutes of grinding every night.
 The result is closer to oat flour than oatmeal, but I appreciate the time savings and the cooked result looks about the same.
 I use the Nutrimill, as pictured on the left: